wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 # Creating your dbt Project

-With all the packages ad libraries installed, now we can create a new dbt project using the command `dbt init`, this will be begin a series of questions to setup the global configurations of your project, these configurations are stored in `~/.dbt/profiles.yml`.
+With all the packages ad libraries installed, now we can create a new dbt project using the command `dbt init nyc`, this will be begin a series of questions to setup the global configurations of a project called `nyc`, whose configurations are stored in `~/.dbt/profiles.yml`.

 ### `dbt init` prompts

 #### Basics
-1. *name of your project*: enter whatever name you like
-2. *number of type of project*: enter the number for `dremio` (may not be 1 if you have other dbt libraries installed)
+1. *number of type of project*: enter the number for `dremio` (may not be 1 if you have other dbt libraries installed)
-3. *type of dremio project*: For this exercise choose `2` (The Following questions will differ depending on what you select for this option)
+2. *type of dremio project*: For this exercise choose `2` (The Following questions will differ depending on what you select for this option)
     - [2] software_with_username_password (if you are self-deploying Dremio like using Docker and want to authenticate using Username/Password)

 #### Connection Settings and Authentication
-4. *software host*: The host part of the url for your Dremio instance, as you are running on your laptop this would be `localhost` or `127.0.0.1`
+3. **software host**: The host part of the url for your Dremio instance, as you are running on your laptop this would be `localhost` or `127.0.0.1`
-5. *port*: The port Dremio is running on within the host, which should typically be port `9047`
+4. **port**: The port Dremio is running on within the host, which should typically be port `9047`
-6. *username*: Your Dremio Username
+5. **username**: Your Dremio Username
-7. *password*: Your Dremio Password
+6. **password**: Your Dremio Password
-8. *use_ssl*: Whether to use a SSL connection.
+7. **use_ssl**: Whether to use a SSL connection.
 Choose False as we are working locally

-#### 9-12: Default View and Table Storage Location
+#### 8-11: Default View and Table Storage Location

 ###### Materializing Tables Location